 Brian’s favorite Chinese food is chuan chuan 🙂 Your total price is calculated by how many sticks you’ve taken and eaten and the length of them (short for veggies, long for meat).
 The sticks are cooked in a spicy soup base.

 I’ve been teaching at my university’s Zigong campus one day a week this semester and have been spending a lot of time riding the school bus back and forth.
 Along the road there are some random breaks in the farmland where new highways and huge buildings are being constructed.

 A long line of people waiting to see the giant buddha in Leshan.
 The line winds down the mountain and ends at the buddha’s feet, luckily becoming single file towards the end so it’s not quite as claustrophobic.

 The panda research base in Chengdu has both giant pandas and red pandas.
 The Chinese word for red panda translates to “little bear cat.”

-I spent about ten days traveling in Japan – it was fantastic and a big contrast from life in China.
-The streets were quiet, peaceful, and clean and people were very helpful and polite.
+I spent about ten days traveling in Japan and I had a wonderful time.
+Many aspects felt very different from life in China.
 It was so easy to navigate around the country even though I don’t know any Japanese and sometimes hadn’t done much advanced planning.
+The streets were quiet, peaceful, and so clean and people were very helpful and polite.
 The following few photos are from my trip and this one was taken in Nara.